kebman/mail-the-parents/README.md

 Mail The Parents 1.0
 ====================

-A Perl script that automates the sending of letters to all the parents of a class of pupils.
+A free Perl script that automates the sending of letters to all the parents of a class of pupils.

 Write the message *once* and send it to everyone, complete with names and dates.